-- All members of the grand jury should be seated a minimum of six (6) feet away from any other person, including the District Attorney and witness.
+- To the extent that the emergency order authorizes in-person meetings of a grand jury: All members of the grand jury should be seated a minimum of six feet away from any other person, including the District Attorney and witness.
 Most existing grand jury rooms will not allow for such spacing, so the courts should consider other locations in the courthouse and other county buildings where the distancing requirements can be accomplished while maintaining the statutory secrecy required of grand jury proceedings. - Due to the intimate nature of grand jury presentations and deliberations, each grand juror, witness, and the District Attorney should wear a mask or other face-covering at all times while the grand jury is meeting. - Witnesses should be scheduled to arrive at staggered times to discourage the practice of waiting together in a witness room where social distancing would be challenging to maintain.
 Witnesses should be encouraged to leave upon the completion of testimony and avoid congregating in hallways or other public areas.

 - District Attorneys or their designated staff should educate law enforcement and witnesses prior to the grand jury meeting about staggered arrival times and the need to be on time for their presentation to the grand jury. - When showing evidence, if possible, technology should be utilized to avoid passing evidence between the grand jurors.
-When evidence must be passed between the grand jurors, gloves and hand sanitizer should be made available. - When possible, the grand jury foreperson should be permitted to sign indictments electronically to minimize the passing of documents. - Counties should consider utilizing concurrent grand juries pursuant to OCGA §15-12-63.
+When evidence must be passed between the grand jurors, gloves and hand sanitizer should be made available. - Counties should consider utilizing concurrent grand juries pursuant to OCGA §15-12-63.
 This will allow the grand jury to meet more frequently without further hardship to those who are working and allow a more expedient resolution of any backlogs caused by the judicial emergency.
 Furthermore, if a member of one of the grand juries should test positive for COVID-19 and that grand jury is required to stop meeting for a period of time, the concurrent grand jury will be able to continue deliberating on cases. - Grand juries are required to inspect the offices of the Clerk of Superior Court, District Attorney, Probate Court, and Tax Commissioner once every three years.
 OCGA §15-12-71.
 If no inspection is required in 2020, grand juries are encouraged to allow their successors to conduct those inspections in the next calendar year.
 If an inspection is required during this calendar year, the grand jury should, if possible, utilize technology to conduct the inspection.
-If the inspection must be conducted in person, all guidelines of the CDC and Georgia Department of Public Health should be followed. - Grand juries are required to inspect the county jail every year.
-O.C.G.A. §§15-12-71, 15-12-78.
+If the inspection must be conducted in person, all guidelines of the CDC, Georgia Department of Public Health ("DPH", and local public health departments should be followed. - Grand juries are required to inspect the county jail every year.
+OCGA §§15-12-71, 15-12-78.
 If the grand jury did not inspect the county jail prior to the judicial emergency, technology should be utilized to complete the inspection, if possible.
-If the inspection must be conducted in person, all guidelines of the CDC and Georgia Department of Public Health should be followed. - Grand juries are permitted, when necessary, to inspect or investigate any county office or building.
+If the inspection must be conducted in person, all guidelines of the CDC DPH, and local public health departments should be followed. - Grand juries are permitted, when necessary, to inspect or investigate any county office or building.
 OCGA §15-12-71.
 If a grand jury determines that such an inspection or investigation is required, the grand jury should, if possible, utilize technology to conduct the inspection.
-If the inspection must be conducted in person, all guidelines of the CDC and Georgia Department of Public Health should be followed.
+If the inspection must be conducted in person, all guidelines of the CDC, DPH, and local public health departments should be followed.